 Reward Dollars cannot be used to pay the minimum payment due.
 The credits must be applied to the total balance owed on the card.
-So, after the 0% introductory APR has passed (12 months), this is not necessarily the credit card you want to use “for emergencies” and pay off later.
+So, after the 0 percent introductory APR has passed (12 months), this is not necessarily the credit card you want to use “for emergencies” and pay off later.

-The 0% intro APR on purchases and balance transfers runs for 12 months, but balance transfers must be made within the first 30 days.
+The 0 percent intro APR on purchases and balance transfers runs for 12 months, but balance transfers must be made within the first 30 days.
 Not bad.
 After that, your APR will be a variable rate, and it’s based on your creditworthiness and other factors.
 American Express can also end your introductory rate if you do not pay at least the minimum payment due within 60 days of the due date.

-If you don’t think you can spend $1000 in 3 months to earn the $100 cash back, the BankAmericard Cash Rewards™ Credit Card may be more to your liking.
-It only requires $500 in purchases during the same time span.
 The BankAmericard Cash Rewards™ Credit Card also allows for 60 days to take advantage of the intro APR on balance transfers, where the Blue Cash Everyday® Card allows just a 30-day period.

 The Capital One® Quicksilver® Cash Rewards Credit Card offers a no-annual-fee card with a chance to earn $100 in cash rewards by spending just $500 in the first 3 months.
-With this card, Capital One also offers an additional 1.5% cash back on every purchase, with no limit on how much you can earn.
+With this card, Capital One also offers an additional 1.5 percent cash back on every purchase, with no limit on how much you can earn.

-We like Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
+We like the Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
 Filling up at the pump, buying groceries for the week and picking up some new pieces of wardrobe are the sorts of purchases that rack your points up quickly.